TerrorJack/ghc-alter/README.md

 * [`ghc-alter-frontend`](ghc-alter-frontend): Utils for building ghc frontend plugins.
 * [`ghc-alter-orphans`](ghc-alter-orphans): Orphan `Show` instances for various ghc IR types.
 Useful for debugging & studying ghc internals.
 * [`ghc-alter-store`](ghc-alter-store): A simple object file store.
 Useful for compiling Haskell sources to custom object formats.
+* [`ghc-alter-unexported`](ghc-alter-unexported): Unexported functions from ghc.
 * [`ghc-alter-with-ir`](ghc-alter-with-ir): Extract IRs from ghc pipeline for custom compilation, with support for patching parsed modules.

 Requires ghc-head.
-For packages other than `ghc-alter-orphans`, ghc-8.2.1 may work as well.
+For packages other than `ghc-alter-orphans` & `ghc-alter-unexported`, ghc-8.2.1 may work as well.

 ## Documentation